3 pictures of experiments with tagline in front.

 Mission

-Wright Lab supports a diverse community of scientists, staff, and students who advance our mission and fosters cross-disciplinary collaborations across Yale University and worldwide.
+Wright Lab supports belonging, diversity, equity, and inclusion within our community of scientists, staff, and students and fosters cross-disciplinary collaborations across Yale University and worldwide.

 Statement

-The Yale Wright Laboratory is committed to diversity, equity, and inclusion among all students, staff, and faculty.
+The Yale Wright Laboratory is committed to belonging, diversity, equity, and inclusion among all students, staff, and faculty.
 The goal of our lab community is to provide a safe and supportive environment for research, teaching, and mentoring.
-Diversity, equity, and inclusion are core principles of our work place and part of the excellence we aim for.
+Belonging, diversity, equity, and inclusion are core principles of our work place and part of the excellence we aim for.

 Resources